Selfie (2018 film)

 Selfie (Селфи) is a 2018 Russian drama film directed by Nikolay Khomeriki and starring Konstantin Khabensky and Feodor Bondarchuk.
-The film is based on the novel Soulless of the 21st century.
-Selfie by Sergey Minaev.
+The film is based on the novel Soulless of the 21st Century: Selfie by Sergey Minaev.
 The picture was released on 1 February 2018.

 Plot

-The protagonist - popular writer and TV presenter Vladimir Bogdanov, suddenly is replaced with an absolute double.
-He takes Bogdanov's job, fame, wife, mistress and handles his role much better than the original.
-And only the daughter wants the return of the real Bogdanov.
+Popular writer and TV presenter Vladimir Bogdanov is replaced with a doppelgänger who takes Bogdanov's job, fame, wife, and mistress, and handles his role much better than the original.
+Only Bogdanov's daughter can help him regain control of his life.